Emmanuel Carrère: Career

 Carrère was on holiday in Sri Lanka when the Indian Ocean tsunami struck.
 He was in his hotel and not in any personal danger but used the experience as the inspiration for his next book, D'autres vies que la mienne, published in 2009.

-In 2011 he published Limonov, a biographical novel about the Russian writer and political dissident Eduard Limonov.
+Carrère was a member of the International jury at the 2010 Cannes Film Festival, was a member of the jury for the Cinéfoundation and Short Films sections of the 2012 Cannes Film Festival, and served on the Jury for the Main Competition at the 2015 Venice Film Festival, chaired by Alfonso Cuarón.
+In 2011, he published Limonov, a biographical novel about the Russian writer and political dissident Eduard Limonov.

 The Kingdom, a novel about the rise of early Christianity, was published in 2014.
 The book provoked a scandal at the Franciscan University of Steubenville and the head of the English Department, who had included the book in the syllabus for an advanced seminar, was removed from his post.
 In 2016 Carrère published a collection of his journalism, Il est avantageux d'avoir où aller.
 An edition published in English in 2019 with the title 97,196 Words: Essays includes an article on Emmanuel Macron written in 2017 for The Guardian.
 In his 2020 book Yoga, Carrère writes about his experience of depression and four months spent in the Sainte-Anne Hospital in Paris, where he was diagnosed as bipolar and treated with ketamine, electroconvulsive therapy and lithium.

 From September 2021 to June 2022 Carrère followed the trial of the November 2015 Paris attacks.
 His weekly articles were published in L'Obs in France, El País in Spain, la Repubblica in Italy and Le Temps in Switzerland.
 In September 2022 his articles, with additional material, were published in the form of a book with the title V13.
 (In France the trial is known as V13 as the attacks took place on Friday (vendredi) the 13th.)
 He was awarded the 2022 Prix Aujourd'hui for the book.

-Carrère was a member of the International jury at the 2010 Cannes Film Festival and was a member of the jury for the Cinéfoundation and Short Films sections of the 2012 Cannes Film Festival.
-In 2015, he served on the Jury for the Main Competition at the 2015 Venice Film Festival, chaired by Alfonso Cuarón.